-Effectiveness of Theta-Burst Repetitive Transcranial Magnetic Stimulation for Treating Chronic TinnitusChung H.-K. · Tsai C.-H. · Lin Y.-C.b · Chen J.-M.c · Tsou Y.-A. · Wang C.-Y. · Lin C.-D. · Jeng F.-C.g · Chung J.-G.f · Tsai M.-H.a, d
+Effectiveness of Theta-Burst Repetitive Transcranial Magnetic Stimulation for Treating Chronic TinnitusChung H.-K.a, d · Tsai C.-H.b, e · Lin Y.-C.b · Chen J.-M.c · Tsou Y.-A.a · Wang C.-Y.a · Lin C.-D.a, d · Jeng F.-C.g · Chung J.-G.f · Tsai M.-H.a, d

 aDepartment of Otorhinolaryngology – Head and Neck Surgery, bNeuroscience Laboratory, Department of Neurology, cDepartment of Radiology, China Medical University Hospital, d Graduate Institute of Clinical Medical Sciences, eGraduate Institute of Neural and Cognitive Sciences, fDepartment of Biological Science and Technology, China Medical University, Taichung City, Taiwan, ROC; gDepartment of Communication Sciences and Disorders, Ohio University, Athens, Ohio, USA